 Back then in Romania it was a lot about “how small your canopy is” so I wasn’t following a good example.
 One day I went from my Katana 107 to a Velocity 103 (when I had about 500 jumps!) because I was light and I didn’t have a lot of wingloading (typical right?!).

 All of my approaches at the time were straight in approaches – normal landing pattern, toggle input, no harness input – and I managed to hook myself into the ground with that Velo on the first jump.
 It was deceiving because of my light wingloading … flying it up high it felt slower than my Katana and less responsive but when I came in to land I bounced off the ground pretty hard.
 And learned a good lesson!

 Later on when I moved abroad I saw people swoop Sabre 2s better than some people on Velos, and I decided to slow down.
 I realised it’s not the canopy – it’s the pilot.

 My high performance progression after I figured this out was a bit better.
-I jumped different size Velocities and Comp Velos for nearly 10,000 jumps then transitioned to a Petra 72 when I was part of the Skydive Dubai Swoop Team 100% focused on canopy piloting.
+I started jumping a Velocity 96 with about 1400 jumps and jumped different size Velocities and Comp Velos for about 1500 more jumps.
+Then transitioned to a Petra 72 when I had over 3000 jumps and was part of the Skydive Dubai Swoop Team 100% focused on canopy piloting.
 Since then I’ve flown a Petra 66, Petra 64, Sophia 64, Sophia 61, Leia 68, and Petra 57.